iTsMaaT/simple-folder-search/README.md

 This package provides a simple way to search for files within a folder.
 It is designed to be easy to use and integrate into your projects.

+This was mostly made for use with the `discord-player` package, but it can still be used almost everywhere.

 ## Features

 - Search for files by name